 - Our progress with the State’s Employment First Initiative has been very positive.
 We wanted to give you an update on our progress.
 As many of you are already aware, we are committed to assuring all people we support, regardless of disability, are offered the opportunity to discuss planning for employment.
 We have been very successful in securing employment for many people we support, to include those with significant needs.
 We are committed to assuring the proper staffing is provided, at the level needed.
 We are excited to have partnered with several families and friends to help coordinate and provide transportation to help the person get to and from work.
 We also appreciate the families and caregiver’s ability to flex schedules to accommodate the participants flexible work schedules.
 For those participants not ready for or not wanting employment right now, we are equally committed to providing their supports in the community.
 We appreciate everyone’s assistance in coordinating events, activities, education, training, mentoring and volunteer opportunities in the community on a daily basis.
 We still have tons of work ahead of us to move more supports directly in the community.
 We are very confident we will continue to have success in the community and integrate everything we do to the community instead of at our physical building location.
 Likewise, we are also very aware this full transition will take a couple of years and we also recognize some of the supports needed by some participants may need to be provided at our facility on occasion or have a mixed schedule with community opportunities and on-site program opportunities.
 We appreciate your patience and opinions as we continue to move forward with building higher quality supports provided in the community.

 Once again, I would like to thank each of you for your continued support of Spring Dell Center.
-I would also like to invite you to email me at email@example.com if you have any specific questions or contact me directly at 301-934-4561.
+I would also like to invite you to email me at firstname.lastname@example.org if you have any specific questions or contact me directly at 301-934-4561.
 Again, please remember consistent attendance is vital to our program’s success and consistent supports.
-Thank you and have a great Holiday Season!
+Thank you!